Health and Social Care

 Safeguarding in Health and Social Care Assignment – Free Download

-Safeguarding in health and social care assignments are common in a large variety of relevant courses.
+Safeguarding in health and social care assignment is common in a large variety of relevant courses.
 Depending on which course you enrol into, they’ll differ in complexity.
 This guide will familiarise you with three examples of safeguarding assignments from fictional to real-world examples and laid out in varying degrees of sophistication.

-But first, do you know what safeguarding is?
+But first, do you know what is safeguarding?

 Table of Content

 Safeguarding entails protecting your right to live in:

 - Free of abuse

 Local governments have legal obligations to those who are being abused or neglected or both.
 If you are an adult, the local authorities have the following responsibilities: